Tim Cullen

-Timothy Leo Cullen (born February 16, 1942) is an American former infielder in Major League Baseball who played for the Washington Senators (1966–67, 1968–71), Chicago White Sox (1968) and Oakland Athletics (1972).
+Timothy Leo Cullen (born February 16, 1942) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) for the Washington Senators (1966–67, 1968–71), Chicago White Sox (1968) and Oakland Athletics (1972).
 He batted and threw right-handed.

 In a six-season career, Cullen was a .220 hitter with nine home runs and 134 RBI in 700 games.
 Cullen is one of the few rookies in Major League Baseball to hit a come-from-behind walk-off home run (on Aug 18, 1967).

 Early life

 Timothy Leo Cullen was born on February 16, 1942, in San Francisco, California.
 He attended Junípero Serra High School in San Mateo, California, where he excelled in basketball and baseball.
 Cullen was selected an All-CAL infielder twice and an All-CAL guard as a senior.
 He graduated in 1960 and was inducted into the school's Athletic Hall of Fame in 1991.